-Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: ‘Ready To Ride?’
+Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: 'Ready To Ride?'

 Bethany Lily April returned to her Instagram account this week to share a steamy new update with her adoring fans.
 The buxom blond showed off plenty of skin as she slayed in a revealing ensemble.

 In the sexy shots, Bethany looked like a total smokeshow while rocking a biker outfit.
-The model flashed her bare chest as she opted to go braless underneath of a black leather jacket.
+The model flashed her bare chest as she went braless underneath a black leather jacket.
 She left the coat unzipped in order to showcase her massive cleavage and flat tummy.

 She added a pair of skintight black pants as well.
 The bottoms hugged her hourglass shape, clinging to her hips and tiny waist in the process.
 Her long, lean legs were also on full display.
 She accessorized the style with a gold chain and pendant around her neck.
 She completed the look with a pair of thigh-high heeled boots.